 8 May 2009: Bendtner was fined by Arsenal for unacceptable behaviour in a nightclub.
 He played 108 times for Arsenal in a nine year spell at the club which included loans to Birmingham, Sunderland and Juventus.

 9 May 1891: Royal Arsenal FC voted at its AGM to turn itself into a professional side, making the club the first professional team in the south of England in a move proposed by Jack Humble.
-Although the move had opponents the opposition did not lead to any expulsions or bans as the club’s official history suggested for many years.
+The club immediately tendered its resignation from both the Kent and London FA but this was turned down in both cases (although later reports suggested otherwise).
+See also here

 9 May 1891: Dr James Paterson born.
 He was awarded the Military Cross in the first world war and his history at Arsenal is a major factor in exposing the mendacity of Leslie Knighton’s autobiography which misled historians of the club for years.